joseyustiz/microservice-dojo-katas/kata-4/account-service/README.md

 ![Quality Gate](https://sonarcloud.io/api/project_badges/measure?project=joseyustiz_microservice-dojo-kata1&metric=sqale_index)
 ![Quality Gate](https://sonarcloud.io/api/project_badges/measure?project=joseyustiz_microservice-dojo-kata1&metric=vulnerabilities)

-This is the solution for the katas # 3 [Microservice with personal DB and database migrations](http://accordance.github.io/microservice-dojo/kata3/service_using_mysql_db.html)
+This is the solution for the katas # 4 [Externalizing configuration](http://accordance.github.io/microservice-dojo/kata4/externalizing_configuration.html).
+In this kata we are going to use Spring Configuration to externalize the configuration of the services.
 ## Building a Docker image
 In order to build the project and the docker image, just run the following command:
 * `gradle clean build docker`